 App shell & overlays

 Screens, focus regions, and floating UI (modals, action bars) are the pieces you assemble a whole app out of.
-PocketJS ships these as small, unopinionated primitives from @pocketjs/core/components — thin wrappers over the same View, focus manager, and frame hooks you already use.
+PocketJS ships these as small, unopinionated primitives from @pocketjs/framework/components — thin wrappers over the same View, focus manager, and frame hooks you already use.
 Nothing here is a framework-within-a-framework: there is no router, no navigation stack, no global store.
 Screen switching is ordinary reactive state.

 import {